jamesshore/quixote/ROADMAP.md

 ## To Do

-* CURRENT: QElement points to its containing frame

-* STASHED: ElementEdge account for scroll position
+* CURRENT: ElementEdge account for scroll position

 ## Future Features